Brunni132/vdp16-samples/README.md

 Reads the data for a map.
 The returned object is an `Array2D`, representing… a 2-dimensional array.
 You can get its `width`, `height` and a linear representation as a javascript array with `array`.
 You can then read and write safely to it by using `getElement(x: number, y: number): number` and `setElement(x: number, y: number, value: number)`.

+`readObjectList(map: string|VdpMap, source = CopySource.rom): object[]`

+Reads an object list (a type of map configured as such from the editor).
+It returns an array of objects, which contain the properties for each object on the map (id: the ID of the tile chosen for the object, x and y the position, and additional properties inputted by the user in the JSON).
+This is used to spawn objects at the beginning of a level.

 `readPalette(palette: string|VdpPalette, source = CopySource.current): Array2D`

 Reads the data for a single palette as an `Array2D` (see `vdp.readMap` for more info).